glpaparelli/parallel-distributed-system/report-editable/report.md

 #### Bitwise Concatenation
 Another way to increase the performance of the **ENCODE** and **ASCII** would be to see Huffman Codes not as `strings` but as `unsigned char`, which is represented with exactly $8$ bits.

-It would be possible to modify the Huffman Map to map each character $c$ with a struct made of the `unsigned char` representing the code, and a number `significant_bits` used to store the "length" of the actual code.
+It would be possible to modify the Huffman Map to map each character $c$ with a struct made of the `unsigned char` representing the code, and a number `size` used to store the "length" of the actual code.

 In this way it would be possible to have a `vector<char>` representing the binary string encoded as an ASCII string ready to be written in the output file.

-The algorithm is constructed with an idea taken from the problem Sliding Window Maximum.
+The algorithm is constructed with an idea inspired from the problem Sliding Window Maximum.
 We start with an empty `char`, which is our window/buffer `buff`.
 Then we start going through the file, checking each character $c_i$.
 - if $c_i$ has Huffman Code of length $8$, i.e. `hc.size` = 8, $c_i$ is a complete window, we add it to the vector as it is ready to be written in the output file